Imitrex, Imitrex Statdose

 Because of the risk of MI and arrhythmias, use extreme caution during aerobic exercise and other forms of therapeutic exercise.
 Assess exercise tolerance frequently (blood pressure, heart rate, respiration, fatigue levels), and terminate exercise immediately if any untoward responses occur (See Appendix L).

-Implement appropriate interventions (manual techniques, physical agents, therapeutic exercise) to manage headache pain and reduce the need for drug therapy.
-Help patient also explore other nonpharmacologic methods ...
+Implement appropriate interventions (manual techniques, physical agents, therapeutic exercise) to manage headache pain and reduce the need for drug therapy. ...